HISPlayer/UnityAndroid-SDK/setup-guide.md

       <img width="50%" alt="image" src="https://github.com/user-attachments/assets/31964b54-f40b-4590-a081-e45dd865f73a">
 </p>

+Setting **"Plugins folder"** will create **mainTemplate.gradle** and **gradleTemplate.properties** in your ProjectRoot\Assets\Plugins\Android.
+Please make sure you use the correct **mainTemplate.gradle** that is generated from our SDK.
+If you need to modify it, please make sure the dependencies and configurations from HISPlayer SDK's mainTemplate.gradle exist in your modified gradle file.

+#### Android Target API Level
+It is recommended to set Target API Level to 33.
 By selecting Android target 33, Unity is going to ask you to update (in the case you don't have the SDK 33 installed).
 Please, press "Update Android SDK" button.

 <p align="center">
 <img width="292" alt="image" src="https://github.com/HISPlayer/UnityAndroid-SDK/assets/47497948/d4cfb0b6-5d5f-4233-bd42-b454ae64925e">
 </p>

-Setting **"Plugins folder"** will create **mainTemplate.gradle** and **gradleTemplate.properties** in your ProjectRoot\Assets\Plugins\Android.
-Please make sure you use the correct **mainTemplate.gradle** that is generated from our SDK.
-If you need to modify it, please make sure the dependencies and configurations from HISPlayer SDK's mainTemplate.gradle exist in your modified gradle file.
+If your project requires Target API Level higher than 33 such as 34, then you can select the higher Target API Level and ignore the error message in the HISPlayer settings window.

 #### Unity 2023, Unity 6 and Above
 If you use Unity 2023, Unity 6 and above, please set the **Application Entry Point** to **Activity** and **disable GameActivity**.
 Please go to Edit > Project Settings > Player > Select Android tab > Other Settings > Configuration > Application Entry Point > Select **Activity**.